dylibso/xtp-test-js/README.md

 export function test() {
   // call a function from some Extism plugin (you'll link these up in the CLI command to run the test),
-  // passing in some data and getting back `MemoryData`, which we convert to JSON using the `MemoryData.json`
+  // passing in some data and getting back `MemoryView`, which we convert to JSON using the `MemoryView.json`
   // method
   const res = Test.call("count_vowels", "some input").json();
   const count = res["count"];